apache/druid/docs/release-info/migr-subquery-limit.md

   ~ under the License.
 -->

+Druid now allows you to set a byte-based limit on subquery size, to prevent brokers from running out of memory when handling large subqueries.
+Druid uses subqueries as joins as well as in common table expressions, such as WITH.

+The byte-based subquery limit overrides Druid's row-based subquery limit.

 :::info
-The byte-based subquery limit is an [experimental feature](../development/experimental.md) introduced in Druid 30.0.0.
+We recommend that you move towards using byte-based limits starting in Druid 30.0.
 :::

-Druid now allows you to set a byte-based limit on subquery size, to prevent brokers from running out of memory when handling large subqueries.
-Druid uses subqueries as joins as well as in common table expressions, such as WITH.

-The byte-based subquery limit works in conjunction with Druid's row-based subquery limit.
+For queries that generate a large number of rows (5 million or more), we recommend that you don't use `maxSubqueryBytes` from the outset.
+You can increase `maxSubqueryRows` and then configure the byte-based limit if you find that Druid needs it to process the query.

 ## Row-based subquery limit

 Druid uses the `maxSubqueryRows` property to limit the number of rows Druid returns in a subquery.
 Because this is a row-based limit, it doesn't restrict the overall size of the returned data.

 The `maxSubqueryRows` property is set to 100,000 by default.

 ## Enable a byte-based subquery limit

 Set the optional property `maxSubqueryBytes` to set a maximum number of returned bytes.
 This property takes precedence over `maxSubqueryRows`.

 ## Usage considerations

 You can set both `maxSubqueryRows` and `maxSubqueryBytes` at cluster level and override them in individual queries.

-For queries that generate a large number of subqueries, we recommend that you don't use `maxSubqueryBytes` from the outset.
-You can increase `maxSubqueryRows` and then configure the byte-based limit if you find that Druid needs it to process the query.
+See [Overriding default query context values](../configuration#overriding-default-query-context-values) for more information.

 ## Learn more